ibm-cloud-docs/cephaas/s3_cred_delete.md

 ```
 {: screen}

-You can also use the alias `sds` as an alternative to `software-defined-storage` and `crd` an alternative to `cred-delete` for the CLI actions.
+You can also use the alias `sds` as an alternative to `software-defined-storage` and `crd` as an alternative to `cred-delete` for the CLI actions.
 {: tip}

 ## Deleting an object storage credential with the API